-As part of our COVID 19 response, WIC will continue to hold appointments by phone until further notice.
+As part of our COVID-19 response, WIC will continue to hold appointments by phone and video until further notice.
 The following information will help WIC families complete remote appointments successfully.

 What to Expect

-A WIC Nutrition staff person will call you at the phone number you provided to your local WIC office.
+A WIC Nutrition staff person will call you at the phone number you provided to your local WIC office or send you a meeting link if you are joining by video.
 Please note that calls may come from a private number rather than a WIC clinic number.
 You will be asked a series of personal questions, so find a private, quiet space to complete the appointment, and for everyone’s safety, please no driving during the appointment.
 The WIC staff person will enter information into a computer, so you may experience short delays during the conversation.

 If possible, have this page open in order to make it easier to access the information needed to complete the appointment.
 You may also be asked to send images of documents electronically to your local office's secure email.
-The WIC staff person will let you know what you need to do to complete the appointment by phone.
+The WIC staff person will let you know what you need to do to complete the appointment by phone or video.

 Other Information Needed